conda-forge/ray-packages-feedstock/ray-patching.md

 * remove all patches in the `patches`  folder
 * copy patches produced by `git format-patch` over to recipe and update `meta.yaml`

-## How to prepare or adapt patches for third party Ray components (using Redis as the example)
+## How to prepare the 0001-patch-redis-for-ar-ranlib.patch

-The above process is complicated by the fact that ray has patches for third party dependencies (like redis) in its source code - in other words, we need to patch the patches.
+The above process is complicated by the fact that ray has a patch for redis in its source code.
+We want to add another patch on top of this.

-The process we just described then repeats for each dependency we need to patch more or less as-is, with the exception that we now need to check in the patches to third-party code into the ray source-code, and include _that_ in the ray-patches we check into the feedstock.
-For added fun, it may happen that upstream ray changes their patches from version to version in ways that conflict with ours.

-Since patch application within the ray build is done by bazel (and may be subject to destructive options like `-pN`, which changes the file hierarchy level the patches apply to), it's best - for single patches at least - to extend the ray patch directly to suit our purposes.
-This makes it also much clearer (well...) when reviewing the diff(-of-the-diff-of-the-diff) on the feedstock.

 ### Prepare sources
 1. Get Ray repository (using Ray 2.1.0 for example)